medenhan/tabnabbing-demo/README.md

 # Tabnabbing Vulnerability Demo

-This project demonstrates a common web security vulnerability known as **tabnabbing**.
+This project demonstrates a web security vulnerability known as 'tabnabbing.'
+It uses a JavaScript window.open() function to show how a malicious page can secretly redirect the original page that opened it.

-- It uses three simple HTML files to show how a malicious page opened with `target="_blank"` can secretly redirect the original page to a fake phishing site.
+While this vulnerability is historically associated with target="_blank", this demo uses window.open() as it remains a reliable way to show the exploit in many modern browsers, like Chrome.
+They essentially treat links with target="_blank" as if they have noopener to protect users, even if the rel="noopener" attribute is missing.

-- The demo also includes the **fix**, showing how to prevent this attack using the `rel="noopener noreferrer"` attribute.
+The demo also includes the fix, showing how to prevent this attack.

 ## How to Run the Demo